 Are Lemons And Limes High Sugar Fruits?

 Lemons, limes, and other citrus fruits should be enjoyed in moderation.
 These fruits are great for healthy energy and full of good nutrients.
 Some say citrus fruits also have medicinal properties.
+You can read more about the health benefits of lemons.

 The following polyphenols in citrus fruits can also do quite a bit for your health.